What can be compared to the excitement of welcoming a new baby to your home?

 Your older child starts acting like a baby to get your attention.
 Now you have two babies to take care of.

 Bringing your infant home could trigger a regression in potty training.
-Your potty-trained toddler might suddenly start having more frequent accidents.
+For example, your potty-trained toddler might suddenly start having more frequent accidents.

 More Sleepless Nights

 That’s a given.
 The nights feel unusually short when you’ve got two children so close in age.
-When you finally put one kid to bed, another one wakes up and needs you for something.
+So when you finally put one kid to bed, another one wakes up and needs you for something.

 You’ll constantly be sleep-deprived, at least for the first two months.